RodrigoPalazon/MS2_Jo_Ken_Po_Game/README.md

    -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue darkblue, and white.
+        -   The two main colors used are Code Institute dark blue, and white.
     -   #### Typography
-        -   The Times New Roman font is the main font used throughout the whole website with Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+        -   The Times New Roman font is the main font used throughout the whole website with Serif as the fallback font in the case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
         -   Imagery is important.
 The character images help the user identifying which one he's playing with.
 The powers' images reinforce the user's choice making the result easily understandable.